-- 110. This initial categorisation and individual project and programme information inform the development contributions methodology but is not the sole basis for cost allocation. - 111.
+- 109. This initial categorisation and individual project and programme information inform the development contributions methodology but is not the sole basis for cost allocation. - 110.
 The methodology uses a model which lists projects and programmes under each activity and funding area for which development contributions may be required.
-The calculation of the development contribution amounts (if any) payable for any project or programme line in the model is carried out in order to ensure compliance with legislation and is explained in Attachment B. - 112.
-The DC model calculates the growth share of capital expenditure for the projects in a funding area attributable to each unit of demand in that funding area to meet the requirements Schedule 13 of the LGA 2002 and generates a schedule of development contribution charges for the development contributions policy as required by Section 201(2) of the Act.
+The calculation of the development contribution amounts (if any) payable for any project or programme line in the model is carried out in order to ensure compliance with legislation is explained in Attachment B. - 111.
+The outputs from the ACDCCAM are passed to the ACDCFM which is used to calculate a schedule of contributions required by Section 201(2) of the Act.